-My campaign stands in staunch opposition to recent Supreme Court rulings that will lead to more gun deaths and harm reproductive freedom.
-I oppose these decisions and the inevitable fallout and consequences for all Americans.
-As a member of the Assembly, I will be committed to creating and supporting legislation that will protect Californians from these backwards and dangerous rulings, and further the values of reproductive freedom and gun safety in our state.
+I strongly oppose recent Supreme Court decisions that will harm reproductive freedom and lead to more gun deaths.
+As a member of the Assembly, I will create and support legislation that will protect Californians from these dangerous rulings and further the values of reproductive freedom and gun safety in our state.

 We face enormous challenges.
 To overcome them, we need leaders who don’t just believe in science, but understand it.
 Who don’t just talk about lowering rents, but pay rent.
 Who don’t just know there’s a homelessness crisis, but know the names of unhoused people.
 Who don’t just say “this is broken,” but have a vision for how to fix it.

 I’m a scientist, an organizer, and a renter.
 I didn’t come to California to be a politician.
 I came to become a professor of astrophysics.
 I spent a dozen years thinking about cosmic problems, but I decided to enter public life because my community showed me that its problems were more pressing—and that my skills could help.

 I’ve helped mothers with three-month-old babies, honorably discharged veterans, and seniors with broken bones get off the street.
 None of those stories has a place in California, but they are all true.
 To make it otherwise, we must change who we send to Sacramento.

 I’m different from the legislators who created the status quo.
 Now, when the status quo isn’t working, I think different is what we—all of us—need.

 Join me in saying “yes” to change, “yes” to progress, and “yes” to an affordable, sustainable, and safe California.

 Service is a core ethos of our campaign, we have many volunteer opportunities available, but we are also happy to connect you with other organizations doing great work.